CleverCloud/clever-components/docs/guides/web-components-guidelines.md

 ---
 # Web Components guidelines at Clever Cloud

-Here a different rules we want any contributor to follow regarding how we write Web Components with LitElement.
+Here are different rules we want any contributor to follow regarding how we write Web Components with LitElement.

 ## General rules and reminders